joesturge/godot-with-actions-starter/README.md

 Welcome to the Godot With Actions Starter!
 This repository provides a template for creating games using the Godot game engine.
 It includes a set of essential files and directories to help you manage and develop your Godot project effectively.

+### How to use template

+To use this repository as a template for creating a new repository on GitHub, follow these steps:

+1. Click on the "Use this template" button at the top of the repository page.
+2. Choose a name for your new repository and select the desired visibility (public or private).
+3. Click on the "Create repository from template" button.

+Once the new repository is created, you can clone it to your local machine and start working on your project using the provided template files and directories.

 ### Project Files

 Here are the important files and directories you'll find in this project: